 Matt Rafferty, former candidate for the American presidency, made a stunning transformation from an overweight, buffalo-wing eating accountant in Boston to a skinny, moose-hunting conservationist in Alaska.
 Thankfully, his Neil Diamond-impersonating alter ego survived the transformation.

 Born and raised in the suburban sprawl of Chicago, “Bacher” came to Alaska in 2008 for the trees, mountains and politics.
 She spends her time reading Wikipedia entries, playing songs on the Buckaroo Club jukebox, and exploring this wonderful place.
 Her zest for life and a nervous high-kick at our “Road Trips” show endeared her to us.
 We’ve been inseparable ever since.

 Vikram Patel — Storycoach

 Vik grew up on the shore of the Los Angeles River, watching television and eating candy; his favorites include Dukes of Hazzard and Caramelo.
 Since 2005, Vik has called Anchorage home, even during a brief return to California, which really annoyed his Mom.
 (Hi Mom!)
-Now, Vik spends his days working from his laptop and using his free time to listen to Arctic Entries reruns and eat candy.
+Now, Vik spends his days working at Parks & Rec and using his free time to listen to Arctic Entries reruns and eat candy.